 Why companies should let employees work remotely?

-What are the benefits of permanent work from home model?
+What are the benefits of the permanent work from home model?

-Better flexibility, less commute time, cost-savings for companies & to an extent fro employees too, more independence are some of the benefits of wfh (work from home) model.
+Better flexibility for the employees, less commute time, cost-savings for companies, and to an extent for employees too, more independence are some of the benefits of wfh (work from home) model.

 What is Hybrid WFH?